ArtisticWenny/flask_5_tailwind/README.md

 - Type in "python app.py" to run
 - Received an error code unable to run flask app
 - Error "Template not found"
+- Resolved error by correcting "Template" into "template"